box/box-developer-changelog/2023-04-25-upload-api-update.md

 # Updates to File Upload API

-In response to a potential security vulnerability while uploading a file using [Upload File API][1] and downscoped token downscoped token, we’re updating the Upload File API to return a 404 error in scenarios where a File ID is found, but the requester doesn’t have permissions to access it.
+In response to a potential security vulnerability while uploading a file using [Upload File API][1] and downscoped token downscoped token, we’re updating the Upload File API to return a 404 error in scenarios where the parent Folder ID is found, but the requester does not have permissions to access it.

 # Where to get support